Accessibility

 We strive to make our adventures available for everyone

-The Whale Center: we have an entrance to the left of the main door that is wheelchair accessible with a ramp.
-The door can be a little difficult, so unfortunately you might need some help to get this open.
-Here you will also find toilets adapted for disabled.
-The reception, toilets and the Moby Dick café is on the main floor and all easily accessible.
-We strive to have good open spaces so you can get around easily.
+The Whale Center: there is an entrance to the left of the main door that is wheelchair accessible via a ramp.
+The door can be a little difficult to open, so some assistance may be needed.
+Here you will also find toilets adapted for people with disabilities.
+The reception, toilets, and the Moby Dick café are all on the main floor and easily accessible.
+We aim to maintain open spaces so that everyone can move around comfortably.

-The Whale Exhibition is in the basement.
-This is accessible from the pier for wheelchair users.
-You will be able to use the wheelchair in every room of the exhibition.
-The Skeleton-room is in a different building, but also here, there is a ramp for wheelchairs.
+The Whale Exhibition is in the basement and is accessible from the pier for wheelchair users.
+Wheelchairs can be used in every room of the exhibition.
+The Skeleton Room is in a separate building, but it is also wheelchair accessible via a ramp.

 For our boat-adventures:

-Challenges: The toilets on board of the large boat are not adapted for disabled, and the trip can be long (3-4 hours).
+Challenges: toilets on the large boat are not wheelchair accessible, and the trip duration can be relatively long (3–4 hours).

-For the smaller boat (RIB): If you can sit in the boat by yourself, you can participate on a tour with the RIB boat.
-It is not possible to have the wheelchair onboard, but it is accessible for you to get to the side of the boat and be helped on board from here.
-Our RIB boats have hydraulic seats to avoid unnecessary pressure on your back.
-This is also an advantage for those with reduced leg mobility or problems with the back.
+For the smaller boat (RIB): if you can sit independently in the boat, you can join a RIB tour.
+Wheelchairs cannot be taken on board, but assistance is provided to help you reach the boat and board safely into a seat.
+Our RIB boats have hydraulic seats designed to reduce pressure on the back, which is also beneficial for those with reduced leg mobility or back problems.

-Skjervøy: For our operations in Skjervøy we ask you to contact us for questions about accessibility.
-The area and the trips are a bit more challenging that the ones in Andenes.
+Skjervøy: for accessibility questions regarding our operations in Skjervøy, please contact us.
+The area and trips are more challenging than those in Andenes.

-Andenes Camping: The area around Andenes camping is flat and easily accessible for those with balance issues or wheelchair users.
-There is a disabled toilet, and the entrance to the reception has a wheelchair ramp.
-NB!
-It might be a little tight on the spot when you open the door.
+Andenes Camping: the area around Andenes Camping is flat and easy to navigate for guests with mobility challenges or wheelchair users.
+There is a disabled toilet, and the reception has a wheelchair ramp.
+Please note: the space at the entrance can be a bit tight, so take care when entering.

 Accessibility in short: